 Charles Bonnet syndrome (CBS) is a condition that causes vivid hallucinations in people who suddenly lose all or part of their vision.
 It doesn’t affect people who are born with vision problems.

-A 2009 study found that anywhere from 10 percent to 38 percent of people with sudden vision impairment have CBS at some point.
+A found that anywhere from 10 percent to 38 percent of people with sudden vision impairment have CBS at some point.
 However, that percentage may be higher because many people are hesitant to report their hallucinations because they worry they’ll be misdiagnosed with a mental illness.